jmcanterafonseca-iota/etl-poc/README.md

 ## Load plant data from one year

-Load the data from plant 12 on year 2020
+Load the data from plant 12 on year 2020.
+There is no an existing index channel for plant 12 so a new one will be automatically created.

 ```sh
 node load.js plant12-year2.csv 12 2020